-- 95. Plaintiff Aubrey Thomas ("Plaintiff Thomas") is, and at all times relevant hereto has been, a citizen of the state of West Virginia.
+- 91. Plaintiff Aubrey Thomas ("Plaintiff Thomas") is, and at all times relevant hereto has been, a citizen of the state of West Virginia.
 Plaintiff Thomas purchased certain lines of the Contaminated Dog Foods (including Gravy Train Chunks in Gravy with Chicken Chunks and Gravy Train Meaty Ground Dinner with Chicken) and fed the Contaminated Dog Foods to his dog, Mia, a one-and-a-half year-old pit bull-lab mix.
-Plaintiff Thomas trusted Defendant's representations about the safety and quality of its products when he purchased the Contaminated Dog Foods. - 96.
+Plaintiff Thomas trusted Defendant's representations about the safety and quality of its products when he purchased the Contaminated Dog Foods. - 92.
 Beginning in November 2016, Plaintiff Thomas generally purchased twelve cans of the Contaminated Dog Foods a couple of times each month from his local Walmart in Fayetteville, West Virginia.
 His last purchase was in February 2018.
-Throughout the time that Plaintiff Thomas fed the Contaminated Dog Foods to Mia, she was sick and vomiting several times.

-97. During the time Plaintiff Thomas purchased the Contaminated Dog Foods, and because of the false and misleading claims, warranties, representations, advertisements, and other marketing by Defendant, he was unaware that the Contaminated Dog Foods contained any level of pentobarbital, a substance largely used to euthanize animals.
-As the result of Defendant's deceptive and negligent conduct alleged herein, Plaintiff Thomas was injured when he purchased the Contaminated Dog Foods, which did not deliver what Defendant promised and had no value or de minimis value because they were adulterated.
+Throughout the time that Plaintiff Thomas fed the Contaminated Dog Foods to Mia, she was sick and vomiting several times. - 93.
+During the time Plaintiff Thomas purchased the Contaminated Dog Foods, and because of the false and misleading claims, warranties, representations, advertisements, and other marketing by Defendant, he was unaware that the Contaminated Dog Foods contained any level 23 Lead Case No. 4:18-cv-00861-JSW the Contaminated Dog Foods, which did not deliver what Defendant promised and had no value or de minimis value because they were adulterated.
 Plaintiff Thomas was further injured as he did business with a company he would not have if he knew the Contaminated Dog Foods contained any level of pentobarbital or that Defendant utilized euthanized animals as a protein source.
 He purchased the adulterated Contaminated Dog Foods on the assumption that the labeling of the Contaminated Dog Foods was accurate and that it was unadulterated, pure, high quality, healthy, and safe for dogs to ingest and did not include euthanized animals as a protein source.
 Further, should Plaintiff Thomas encounter the Contaminated Dog Foods in the future, he could not rely on the truthfulness of the packaging, absent corrective changes to the packaging and advertising of the Contaminated Dog Foods.

-98. Plaintiff Joyce Brown ("Plaintiff Brown") is, and at all times relevant hereto has been, a citizen of the State of Texas.
+- 94. Plaintiff Joyce Brown ("Plaintiff Brown") is, and at all times relevant hereto has been, a citizen of the State of Texas.
 Plaintiff Brown purchased certain lines of the Contaminated Dog Foods (including Gravy Train Chunks in Gravy with Beef Chunks) and occasionally mixed the wet food with Gravy Train dry food.
 She rescues stray dogs and has fed all of them the Contaminated Dog Foods.
 Several of her dogs have died over the course of the class period, including: Speedy, a two-year-old Chihuahua mix who died in December 2016; Humpty, an eightor nine-year-old lab-chow mix who died in November 2017; Elly Mae, a ten-year-old lab-chow mix who died in December 2017; Sara, an eight-year-old lab who died in October 2017; Red, an eight-year-old lab who died November 2017; Mary, a nine-year-old lab-chow mix who died in August 2017; Duke, a seven-year-old Great Pyrenees who died in August 2017.
-Plaintiff Brown trusted Defendant's representations about the safety and quality of its products when she purchased the Contaminated Dog Foods.

-99. Plaintiff Brown has purchased the Contaminated Dog Foods every two days for the past fifteen years.
+Plaintiff Brown trusted Defendant's representations about the safety and quality of its products when she purchased the Contaminated Dog Foods. - 95.
+Plaintiff Brown has purchased the Contaminated Dog Foods every two days for the past fifteen years and her last purchase was in February 2018.
 She generally purchased the Contaminated Dog Foods from her local Kroger, Walmart, and Family Dollar Stores.
 Her last purchase of the Contaminated Dog Food was in February 2018.